anyshake/observer/README.md

 ## Credits

-The AnyShake Project is maintained by **SensePlex Limited**, a UK-based company dedicated to developing open-source hardware and software.
+The project is maintained by **SensePlex Limited**, a UK-based company dedicated to developing open-source hardware and software.

 All rights, including the right of interpretation, reproduction, distribution, and commercial use, are reserved by **SensePlex Limited**.